AdamVictory/Oaxaca-Taco-Bar/README.md

 ### Homepage - Welcome text, video, call to action panels
+The welcome text on the homepage sits in the center and looks good for all screen sizes.
+Similarily the video sits nicely in the center of both pages.
+The call to action panels on a screen size of 800px or less changes to a single column.

 ### About Page
+This page performed very well as it's a heading, parapragh and a center image so it did not need to be adapted for different screens.

 ### Menu Page
+Similiar to the about page, this was mainly HTML and was in the center so it did not need to be changed for smaller screens.
+I really like this page and how easy it is to read.

 ### Contact Page
+I had to make the width and height of the google maps box smaller but once I did this it worked for all screens.

 ## User Testing
+The navigation was clearly accessible on all screens but the small iphone.
+All information was presented clearly with contrasting backgrounds.
+The simplicity of the website makes it very easy to view and navigate through.

 ## Validator Testing